martinberger/n-queens-with-lines/README.md

     java Main -n 8 -visualise

+In order to run the built-in test suite, use:

+    java Tests

 **Feasible parameters.** In our experience, using a 2020 MacBook Pro, solving the N-Queens-With-Lines for N=15 takes about 2 minutes.
 N=16 takes about 13 minutes.